 The following diseases are prevalent:

 Public Transportation: We recommend avoiding public transportation throughout Nigeria.
 Public transportation vehicles, such as buses and motorbikes, are unsafe due to poor maintenance, high speeds, and overcrowding.
 Motorbikes are banned within Abuja's city limits and many major thoroughfares in Lagos.
-Okada drivers and passengers are required to wear helmets in a number of cities in the country; police can fine violators on the spot.
+“Okada” drivers and passengers are required to wear helmets in several cities; police can fine violators on the spot.